bradwestness/bradwestness.github.io/_posts/2024/2024-01-05-dynamically-compiling-protobuf.md

 using Confluent.SchemaRegistry.Serdes;
 using Google.Protobuf;

+async Task PublishJsonAsProtobuf(
+    string topicName,
+    string messageKey,
+    string messageValueJson,
-async Task PublishJsonAsProtobuf(string topicName, string messageKey, string messageValueJson, CancellationToken cancellationToken)
+    CancellationToken cancellationToken)
 {
     var valueSchema = await TryGetLatestSchema($"{topicName}-value");
     var messageDescriptor = await GetMessageDescriptor(valueSchema, cancellationToken);
     var messageValueProtobuf = messageDescriptor.Parser.ParseJson(messageValueJson);

     // In order to invoke the ProduceMessageWithStringKey method,
-    // we need to use reflection to get the generic method with the type of our message value var methodInfo = this.GetType()
+    // we need to use reflection to get the generic method
+    // with the type of our message value var methodInfo = this.GetType()
+        .GetMethod(
+            nameof(ProduceMessageWithStringKey),
-        .GetMethod(nameof(ProduceMessageWithStringKey), BindingFlags.NonPublic | BindingFlags.Instance)
+             BindingFlags.NonPublic | BindingFlags.Instance)
         .MakeGenericMethod(messageDescriptor.ClrType);

     // Now we can invoke the generic method, which will enable us to hop across
-    // the dynamic / generic divide into the typed ProduceMessageWithStringKey method below var task = methodInfo.Invoke(this, new[] { topicName, messageKey, messageValueProtobuf, cancellationToken }) as Task;
+    // the dynamic / generic divide into the typed ProduceMessageWithStringKey method below var task = methodInfo.Invoke(
+        this,
+        new[]
+        {
+            topicName,
+            messageKey,
+            messageValueProtobuf,
+            cancellationToken
+        }) as Task;

     await task;
 }